thebushschool/fcsr/projects/rpi_spectroscope/readme.md

 ![4296](IMG_4296.png)
 ![4331](IMG_4331.png)

+1. ```Right-Click on each item and save link as``` to download 8 of these files to your Downloads folder on your laptop.

-1. Download and copy to your student folder on your spectroscope these files
+1. Then ```Drag & Drop these 8 files to your student folder``` on your spectroscope raspberry ipi
      * [truetype font Lato](bds/V5/Lato-Regular.ttf)
      * [bdsproj notebook V5](bds/V5/bdsprojv5.ipynb)
      * [bdslib notebook V5](bds/V5/bdslibv5.ipynb)